Graduate Programs in Education in the School of Humanities and Sciences

 A third Graduate Program for Inservice Teachers is currently under development.
 This program will be offered for practicing teachers who need to earn a graduate degree in order to meet the state's requirements for professional certification.

-For additional information on our graduate programs in Education in the School of Humanities and Sciences at Ithaca College, please see the Graduate Studies website or contact Dr. Linda Hanrahan, Chair, Graduate Programs in Education.
+For additional information on our graduate programs in Education in the School of Humanities and Sciences at Ithaca College, please see the Graduate Programs website or contact Dr. Peter Martin, Chair, Graduate Programs in Education.